darksoldier1404/DP-SimplePrefix/README.md

 ## Plugin Features
 - **GUI Prefix List**: View prefixes with GUI.
-- **Coupon Configuration**: Easily set up coupon items for specific prefixes coupons.
+- **Coupon Configuration**: Easily set up coupon items for specific prefixes.
 - **LuckPerms Integration**: Integrates with LuckPerms' prefix nodes for efficient prefix management.
 - **Default Prefix Support**: Set a default prefix to be automatically assigned to all players.
 - **Player-Friendly Commands**: Simple commands for players to equip, unequip, or view their prefixes.